#Working with Temporary Files and Directories in Go 1.11

 // for this example we'll use `car-images`, and we'll define

-// a prefix that will be used for all of our individual image filenames
+// a pattern that will be used for all of our individual image filenames

 if err != nil {